 It was impossible for any man to take Jesus life, but satan had done his best.
 Then, Jesus announced that no one would take His life; instead, He would lay it down of His own accord, (John 10:17,18).

 Scholars believe that upon hearing these Words Satan realized he was beaten, and began exhausting every satanic resource to make Jesus' death shameful, repugnant, and humiliating.

 And our last verse:

 Verse 31: "but I do as the Father has commanded me, so that the world may know that I love the Father.
 Rise, let us go from here."

-Regardless of the pain, shame and suffering, Jesus declares that He will do as the Father has commanded.
-Then He says "rise, let us go."
+Regardless of the pain, shame and suffering, Jesus declared that He would do as the Father had commanded.
+Then He said, "rise, let us go."

 This concludes our study of, "The Way the Truth and the Life."